Ingest your first CTI report¶

 for i, path in enumerate(paths):

-chain_parts = []
+chain = []

 for step in path:

-if not chain_parts:
+if not chain:

-chain_parts.append(f"--[{step['relationship']}]--> {step['to_type']}:{step['to_value']}")
+chain.append(f"--[{step['relationship']}]--> {step['to_type']}:{step['to_value']}")

-print(f" Path {i+1}: {' '.join(chain_parts)}")
+print(f" Path {i+1}: {' '.join(chain)}")

 Graph traversal found 6 paths:

-Path 1: actor:apt28 --[USES_TOOL]--> tool:cobalt strike
+Path 1: intrusion_set:apt28 --[USES_TOOL]--> tool:cobalt-strike

-Path 2: actor:apt28 --[USES_TOOL]--> tool:cobalt strike --[EXPLOITS_CVE]--> cve:CVE-2024-1111
+Path 2: intrusion_set:apt28 --[USES_TOOL]--> tool:cobalt-strike --[EXPLOITS_CVE]--> cve:CVE-2024-1111

-Path 3: actor:apt28 --[EXPLOITS_CVE]--> cve:CVE-2024-1111
+Path 3: intrusion_set:apt28 --[EXPLOITS_CVE]--> cve:CVE-2024-1111

-Path 4: actor:apt28 --[TARGETS_ASSET]--> asset:energy sector
+Path 4: intrusion_set:apt28 --[TARGETS_ASSET]--> asset:energy sector

-Path 5: actor:apt28 --[MENTIONED_IN]--> note:note_20260409_143201_a8f2
+Path 5: intrusion_set:apt28 --[MENTIONED_IN]--> note:note_20260409_143201_a8f2

-Path 6: actor:apt28 --[MENTIONED_IN]--> note:note_20260409_143202_b3c7
+Path 6: intrusion_set:apt28 --[MENTIONED_IN]--> note:note_20260409_143202_b3c7

 Path 2 shows the complete attack chain from APT28 through Cobalt Strike to CVE-2024-1111.

-Step 8: Synthesize a Threat Brief¶
+Step 8: Synthesize a threat brief¶

-Use synthesize() to generate a brief about APT28 from all ingested memory.
+Use synthesize() to generate a direct-answer brief about APT28 from all ingested memory.
 The synthesis engine retrieves relevant notes, builds context, and produces a structured answer through the LLM.

 result = mm.synthesize(